Depression can be a complicated disease to understand because there are so many mixed opinions on how to best go about treating it.

 According to Aaron T. Beck M.D., a review of the latest studies shows that patients treated psychologically through therapy of some form had a significantly lower relapse rate (39%) for Depression versus those who were treated with standard pharmacotherapy (69%).

-Exercise has also been shown to help with depression if you have mild to moderate Major Depressive Disorder.
+Lifestyle modifications are also important.
+For example, exercise has also been shown to help with depression if you have mild to moderate Major Depressive Disorder.

 According to a study published in the American Journal of Preventative Medicine, aerobic exercise that is consistent with the daily public health recommendations was shown to reduce depression scores on the Hamilton Rating Scale for Depression by 47% after a 12 week period.